Asia: Prehistory

+Ancient era
-The history of Asia can be seen as the distinct histories of several peripheral coastal regions: East Asia, South Asia, Southeast Asia and the Middle East, linked by the interior mass of the Central Asian steppes.

-The coastal periphery was home to some of the world's earliest known civilizations, each of them developing around fertile river valleys.
-The civilizations in Mesopotamia, the Indus Valley and the Yellow River shared many similarities.
-These civilizations may well have exchanged technologies and ideas such as mathematics and the wheel.
+The history of Asia can be seen as the distinct histories of several peripheral coastal regions: East Asia, South Asia, Southeast Asia, Central Asia, and West Asia.
+The coastal periphery was home to some of the world's earliest known civilisations, each of them developing around fertile river valleys.
+The civilisations in Mesopotamia, the Indus Valley and the Yellow River shared many similarities.
+These civilisations may well have exchanged technologies and ideas such as mathematics and the wheel.
 Other innovations, such as writing, seem to have been developed individually in each area.
 Cities, states and empires developed in these lowlands.

 The central steppe region had long been inhabited by horse-mounted nomads who could reach all areas of Asia from the steppes.
-The earliest postulated expansion out of the steppe is that of the Indo-Europeans, who spread their languages into the Middle East, South Asia, and the borders of China, where the Tocharians resided.
+The earliest postulated expansion out of the steppe is that of the Indo-Europeans, who spread their languages into West Asia, South Asia, and the borders of China, where the Tocharians resided.
 The northernmost part of Asia, including much of Siberia, was largely inaccessible to the steppe nomads, owing to the dense forests, climate and tundra.
 These areas remained very sparsely populated.

 The center and the peripheries were mostly kept separated by mountains and deserts.
 The Caucasus and Himalaya mountains and the Karakum and Gobi deserts formed barriers that the steppe horsemen could cross only with difficulty.
 While the urban city dwellers were more advanced technologically and socially, in many cases they could do little in a military aspect to defend against the mounted hordes of the steppe.
-However, the lowlands did not have enough open grasslands to support a large horsebound force; for this and other reasons, the nomads who conquered states in China, India, and the Middle East often found themselves adapting to the local, more affluent societies.
+However, the lowlands did not have enough open grasslands to support a large equestrian force; for this and other reasons, the nomads who conquered states in China, India, and the Middle East often found themselves adapting to the local, more affluent societies.

+Medieval era

-The Islamic Caliphate's defeats of the Byzantine and Persian empires led to West Asia and southern parts of Central Asia and western parts of South Asia under its control during its conquests of the 7th century.
+The Islamic Caliphate's defeats of the Byzantine and Persian empires led to West Asia and southern parts of Central Asia and western parts of South Asia under its control during its conquests of the 7th century; Islam also spread over centuries to the southern regions of India and Southeast Asia through trade along the Maritime Silk Road.
 The Mongol Empire conquered a large part of Asia in the 13th century, an area extending from China to Europe.
 Before the Mongol invasion, Song dynasty reportedly had approximately 120 million citizens; the 1300 census which followed the invasion reported roughly 60 million people.

 The Black Death, one of the most devastating pandemics in human history, is thought to have originated in the arid plains of central Asia, where it then travelled along the Silk Road.